nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+We use [Gradle][gradle] for build automation.
+Gradle handles project dependencies, build tasks and testing.
+If you have configured Eclipse by importing the project as shown in the [setting up](#setting-up) section Gradle should already be properly configured and can be executing from within Eclipse to build, test and package the project from the Run menu.

+See the appendix [Using Gradle](#appendix-f-using-gradle) for all of the details and Gradle commands.

 ### Continuous Integration

-We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
+We use [Travis CI][travis] to perform Continuous Integration on our projects.
 See [UsingTravis.md](UsingTravis.md) for more details.

 ### Making a Release